SubleXBle/Debian-Updater/README.md

 ## /fun
 I am sorry, that some code is written in German - never thougt my updater gets this "big" (in terms of code - not fame)

-### Chat-GPT says:
-#### This Bash script implements a complete system for managing system updates, notifications, and log files of Debian systems.

-This modular and flexible structure with configurable switches and detailed logic for executing updates and notifications makes the script particularly suitable for production environments.
-By automating system updates and receiving immediate notifications, administrators can ensure that their systems are always up to date and secure.